zjxszzzcb/just-cli/README.md

 **Principle**: Keep commands simple and cross-platform.
 If a command only works on one OS, handle it gracefully with clear error messages.

 ---

-**Made with frustration and coffee ☕** by developers who refuse to memorize platform-specific commands anymore.